Guide

 How much does a heat pump cost for a 2,000-square-foot house?

-For a whole-home air-source heat pump, the most useful broad planning range in the source set for this page is $17,000 to $23,000 before incentives for a 1,500 to 2,500 sq ft home.
+For a whole-home air-source heat pump, a useful broad planning range is $17,000 to $23,000 before incentives for a 1,500 to 2,500 sq ft home.
 Ducts, panel work, climate, and quote scope can still move the real number up or down.

 Is ductless cheaper than ducted?